Jakerpppp/Bf-Compiler-Interpreter/README.md

 ## Bf Language

-- Brainfuck consists of a simple set of commands, each represented by a single character.
+- Brainf**k consists of a simple set of commands, each represented by a single character.
 - The commands include `>`, `<`, `+`, `-`, `[`, `]`, `.`, and `,`.
 - The language operates on a memory tape with cells, and the commands manipulate the tape and its contents.